Global Campus Europe

 GLOBAL CLASSROOM

-The Global Classroom 2024 was a transformative six-month programme, culminating in a student conference held from June 17-21 in Bishkek and Issyk Kul, Kyrgyzstan.
-Bringing together students from eight regional Master’s programmes across the Global Campus network, the initiative centred around the theme “Just Transition: Conditions for Change of the Global Order.”
+The Global Classroom 2025 was a transformative four-month programme, culminating in a student conference held from October 27-31 in Bangkok, Thailand.
+Bringing together students and alumni from eight regional Master’s programmes across the Global Campus network, the initiative centred around the theme “Business, the Environment, and Human Rights”.

 5.